 prisoners fended for themselves.
 John wasn’t about to get involved in that

-free-for-all, so he slowly starved.
+and so he slowly starved.
 It was during this time of great misery

-that he wrote the book of Revelation (Rev 1-9), which manuscript is a
+that he wrote the book of Revelation (Rev 1-9), a manuscript testifying of the saint’s coming tribulation.

 (237c) Kingdom of God